AndersWoodruff/MAIS-2022/README.md

 # MAIS-2022
-Birds of a Feather
+Birds of a Feather.
-By Aerin Brown, Sophia Li, Julia Wright, and Anders Woodruff Programmed as part of MAIS Hacks 2022
+By Aerin Brown, Sophia Li, Julia Wright, and Anders Woodruff.
+Programmed as part of MAIS Hacks 2022

 This project hosts a website on which the user can enter two twitter usernames.
 The algorithm then uses a database of twitter follower and tweet vector